rentry/rentry.github.io/_posts/2020-01-08-three-years-since-quitting-facebook.md

 So what do I think now?

-Frankly, I rarely think about Facebook on my own, despite its almost daily presence in the media ([here’s a recent article](https://www.nytimes.com/2020/01/07/technology/facebook-trump-2020.html), and [another](https://variety.com/2020/film/news/sacha-baron-cohen-mark-zuckerberg-golden-globes-1203457397/)).
+Frankly, I rarely think about Facebook on my own, but it’s difficult to ignore its almost daily presence in the media ([here’s a recent article](https://www.nytimes.com/2020/01/07/technology/facebook-trump-2020.html), and [another](https://variety.com/2020/film/news/sacha-baron-cohen-mark-zuckerberg-golden-globes-1203457397/)).
 There’s no question Facebook’s cultural influence is, at the moment, insurmountable and inescapable, despite my opt-out.
 I still feel the presence of Facebook all around me, which makes my exit more protestation than therapy (leaving was motivated by both).

 ## Controlling the FOMO